The Biology (& Chemistry) of Happiness

 I want to discuss the science around happy hormones with you.
 We often talk about science like it’s one person saying that things are and aren’t correct, but really, there are lots of scientists and sometimes they don’t all agree.

 All of science is theory.
 There are some theories we’re pretty sure about and some that are still being proved.
-We always recommend doing your research and not following any random humans on the internet when it comes to your health & wellbeing.
+We always recommend doing your research and not following any random humans on the internet when it comes to your health and wellbeing.

 With all that said, let’s get on with some fun science!